Content on this page was generated by AI and has not been manually reviewed.

 How do I know my VPN is actually protecting my tethered traffic?

 Check for the VPN indicator on your host device and on connected devices.
 Run IP and DNS leak tests to confirm traffic is routing through the VPN.
-How to set up an openvpn server on your ubiquiti edgerouter for secure remote access

 Can I tether VPN on iPhone?